MATPOWER/most/README.md

 Installation
 ------------

-The preferred method of installation is simply to install MATPOWER, which is a prerequisite for MOST and also includes its own copy of MOST.
+The preferred method of installation is simply to install [MATPOWER][3], which is a prerequisite for MOST and also includes its own copy of MOST.

 If you have followed the directions for installing MATPOWER found in